 - In a large bowl, mash the bananas.
 Add the butter and beat until smooth.
 Add the sugar, vanilla and eggs and mix well.

-- Add the sour cream, baking soda, cinnamon, flour and pecans.
+- Add the sour cream, baking soda, cinnamon and flour.
 Mix well and scoop into muffin liners, filling them 3/4 full.

 - In a small bowl, combine the streusel ingredients.
 Top each muffin with a tablespoon of the mixture.